cortexproject/cortex/docs/contributing/_index.md

 with all the tools required.
 The source code is mounted from where you run `make` into the build container as a Docker volume.)

-To run the test suite:
+To run the unit tests suite:
 ```
-make test
+go test ./...
 ```

+To run the integration tests suite please see "[How integration tests work](./how-integration-tests-work.md)".

 ### Dependency management